gillesboisson/blender-probes-export/readme.md

 ##### Reflection

-For each reflection probe, a panoramic equirectangle is baked and saved in a image file
+For each radiance probe, a panoramic equirectangle is baked and saved in a image file

 ![pano.png](./doc/images/pano.png)